schitresh/software_development/languages/javascript/4_operators.md

 a || b
 !a
 // Nullish coalescing operator
-// Returns b if a is null or undefined
+// Returns 'b' if 'a' is null or undefined
-// Otherwise it returns a even if it is false a ?? b
+// Otherwise it returns 'a' even if it is false a ?? b
 ```